rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

     Figure stolen with love.
 This illustrates the idea of <b>Islands of Agreement</b>
 </div>

 It talks about a new representation called islands of agreement, and a way to use these islands to somehow do machine perception.
-But, before we go deeper, we will label his figure a little bit.
+But, before we define what are islands, what are these little arrows, we will label his figure a little bit.
 Trust me, it's a revolutionary idea.

 Let's say you are given an image of mona-sparrow.
 Something like this:
 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->